-When it comes to heating and cooling your home, there are plenty of different ways to get the job done.
+When it comes to heating and cooling your home, there are plenty of different ways to get the job done affordably and effectively.
 However, few homeowners know which system is best suited for their needs.
-Our Trane Comfort Specialists are here to help walk you through your best options and decide which is right for your needs so that you can feel confident in your investment.
+As Trane Comfort Specialists, we at AGL Heating and Air are here to help walk you through your best options and decide which is right for your needs so that you can feel confident in your investment.

 Choosing the Right Heating Solution for Your Home

 What Is a Heat Pump?

 A heat pump system is an all-electric system that uses refrigerant to cool a home in the summer and heat a home in the winter.
 As part of a central HVAC (or heating, ventilation, and air conditioning) system, it is versatile and energy-efficient.

 While a heat pump is technically synonymous with an air conditioner, the term generally describes the part of the HVAC system that transfers heat.
 A heat pump essentially moves heat in two directions: from a home’s interior to the exterior during the cooling season and from the exterior to the interior in heating seasons.
 An indoor thermostat monitors the interior temperature and sends signals to your HVAC system prompting it to either heat or cool the air.

 A furnace is a heating-only system that uses natural gas or propane gas to heat your home.
 As part of a central heating and cooling system, a furnace regulates temperature with burners that convert fuel (gas) into heat.
 More modern furnaces are typically gas, however, with propane furnaces continuing to fade out.
 Ultimately, which type is best for you will depend on where you live, your situation, and your individual needs.
 Once heated, the air is pushed into the living space through a heat exchanger and distributed around the home by a blower fan.
 Meanwhile, a fourth component, called a flue, helps to ventilate and exhaust gaseous byproducts.

 What Is a Dual-Fuel System?